X-Robots-Tag & Noindex Checker Tool Online

 X-Robots-Tag Checker: FAQ

-What does none mean in robots directives?
+What does nofollow mean in this result?

 Need a Full Indexability Audit?